-Usually a relational knot gets undone when a daughter continues granting all her attention and care to father, thus, giving him assurance that he`ll always have her support even if she forms her own family.
+Usually a relational knot gets undone when a daughter continues granting her attention and care to father, thus, giving him assurance that he`ll always have her support even if she raises her own family.

-This complex illustrates unconscious or demi-conscious hatred of mother toward her children, which evidences all mum`s attempts to harm her offsprings morally, verbally and physically.
-In such a way, a birth mother fulfills her pathological desire to revenge on her husband.
+This complex illustrates unconscious or pre-conscious hatred of mother toward her children, which evidences all mum`s attempts to harm her offsprings morally, verbally and physically.
+In such a way, a biological mother fulfills her pathological desire to revenge on her husband.
 Therefore, by hurting her kids, she also inflicts injury on her husband.

 It is viewed as a surpressed desire of a son to get rid of his mother by all possible means.
 Its initial stage is manifested when a son totally isolates a mother from his life until a total cut-off of a mother-son connection.
 A final stage includes son`s manifested aggressive behavior, and may get different forms depending on mother`s response.

-It is displayed as a brusque latent or manifested rivalry between brothers or/and sisters for achieving all parental love (in childhood) and highest social status (in adulthood).
+It is viewed as latent or manifested rivalry between brothers or/and sisters for achieving all-inclusive parental love (in childhood) and highest social status (in adulthood).
 Competition may take violent forms and accepts victory (supremacy) only of the one.

 ‘The Ego Complex’ stems from conviction that ‘I am a center of the Universe’ and that one`s own desires should be satisfied instantly, whereas those of others might wait.
 Still practice shows that it is not always true, which hurts egoists and makes their Ego complex vulnerable and insatiable.
-Usually such ‘Egoists’ were the only child in family, who were used to the situation when all their desires were accomplished momentously.
+Usually such egoists were the only child in family, who were used to the situation when all their desires were accomplished momentously.
 Having grown into adults, they do not seek to change the reality, but they are eager to nourish their ‘self-love’ at all costs.
 However, it is not always the case.
-Those people, who suffer from Ego complex might have been also deprived from main wells in childhood and satisfaction of one`s own Ego has become their only interest and daily care.
+Those people, who have Ego complex might have been also deprived from basic capabilities in childhood and satisfaction of one`s own Ego has become their only interest.

-Such people can be easily defined from the crowd as all they care about is the satisfaction of their own needs, whenever they are, whatever they do.
-Shall it be the canteen they will be the first to receive a hot dish, shall it be the demonstrations they will be the ones, who shout the loudest.
-Having satisfied their needs they do not seem to be willing to help others and often prefer not to be disturbed and would love to avoid all sorts of contacts that go in different direction with their personal goals.
+Such people stand out in a crowd as they care only about the satisfaction of their own needs.
 The communication of such people is usually limited to the topics that are interesting to the person`s ego, which might be also called ‘business deals’.
-Contacts, which do not serve to their own pleasure, are usually eliminated.
+Contacts, which do not serve their own pleasure, are usually eliminated.

-The complex does not normally need cure, as it presents no evident danger, neither for the personal health nor to the society.
-These people are efficient in finding what they want to, however as soon as their goals are achieved they tend to rest lonely.
+The complex does not present evident danger, neither for the personal health nor to the society.
+These people are efficient in finding what they want to, however as soon as their goals are achieved they stay lonely.

 This complex derives from a natural habit of constant preoccupation and care about the child, which soon might grow into a complex.
-Possessors of this complex are usually those who are publically called ‘good fathers’ or “ideal fathers”, that is to say, the ones, who give to their offspring the best in deficiency of oneself without asking any remuneration or gratitude in return.
-In this mental dilemma, a child becomes a kind of parent`s obsession, which cannot be dealt with easily, and even when a moment comes when all needs of a child are satisfied, a parent rests constantly perplexed and ready to run to ‘child`s rescue’ as he/she used to.
-And if he does not do so he becomes worried.
-And even when he does so he is worried as well.
+Possessors of this complex are usually those who are publically called ‘good fathers’ or “ideal fathers”, that is to say, the ones, who give to their offspring the best without asking any remuneration or gratitude in return.
+In this mental dilemma, a child becomes a kind of parent`s obsession, which cannot be dealt with easily.
+Even when a moment comes and all needs of a child are satisfied, a parent remains constantly perplexed and he is ready to run to ‘child`s rescue’ as he is used to.
+And if he does not do so, he becomes anxious.
+And even when he does so, he is anxious as well.
 So, a dilemma has two ends, that is why this complex resembles a sort of vicious circle.

 All caring male parents are sensitive to possess ‘Father complex’ and it is practically difficult to avoid it.
-In early childhood, a father tends to spend all his free time with a child, helping him/her to learn the world, if not to mention that all father`s thoughts are concentrated on idea of providing a happy and adequate life for a baby.
-As a toddler grows, the father is right here to accompany the child on his life path, whether he/she learns his/her first ABC or he/she rides a bicycle.
-In a teen age, the father is always ready to render the advices or give instructions, which sometimes might be considered too intrusive from a teen`s point of view as he/she does usually ask for them, and that is here wherein a complex starts manifesting itself in its full blossom, and that is exactly here wherein parent-children conflicts start following a scenario: ‘I have told you!’, – “Don`t teach me how to live!”.
-In youth age such fathers feel free to intervene into child`s private life by suggesting the most appropriate couple to marry or simply by arranging a marriage by himself.
-When a child becomes an adult, he/she always rests a child for his parent.
+In early childhood, a father tends to spend all his free time with a child, helping him/her to learn the world, if not to mention that all father`s thoughts are concentrated on idea of providing a happy and adequate life for a child.
+As a toddler grows up, the father is right here to accompany the child on his/her life path, whether he/she learns his/her first ABC or he/she rides a bicycle.
+In a teen age, the father is always ready to render the advices or give instructions, which sometimes might be considered to be too intrusive from a teen`s point of view as he/she does not usually ask for them, and that is here wherein a complex starts manifesting itself in full bloom, and that is exactly here wherein parent-children conflicts start following a scenario: ‘I have told you!’, – “Don`t teach me how to live!”.
+In young age such fathers feel free to intervene into child`s private life by suggesting the most appropriate couple to marry.
+When a child becomes an adult, he/she always remains a child for his/her parent.
 For a parent it seems difficult to get accustomed to the idea that his offspring is an adult now.
-That is why ‘parent-child relations’ do not change significantly since childhood, but tend to develop and sometimes can even get closer if both parts accept it, and if not, there might happen a rupture and alienation.
+That is why the ‘parent-child relation’ does not change significantly since the childhood, but tends to develop.
+Sometimes they can even get closer if both parts accept it, and if not, there happens a rupture and alienation.

-‘Mother complex’ stems from the same roots as the ‘Father complex’, however in mother`s case it might take more serious and bigger dimensions as a mother is the one, who constantly remains with a child throughout all her life.
-‘Mother complex’ differs from ‘Father complex’ also for the cause of her pregnancy and a necessity to carry a child throughout 9 months, which can be also saturated with a fear to lose a child or to give a birth to unhealthy person.
-The mother is the one, who is most tightly connected to the child and all her life revolves around the urgent necessity to care about him/her.
+‘Mother complex’ stems from the same roots as the ‘Father complex’, however in mother`s case it might take more serious and bigger dimensions as a mother is the one, who constantly remains with a child.
+‘Mother complex’ differs from ‘Father complex’ also for the cause of her pregnancy and a necessity to carry a child throughout 9 months, which can be also saturated with a fear of loosing a child or giving birth to an unhealthy person.
+The mother is the one, who is the most connected to the child and all her life revolves around the urgent necessity to care about him/her.